Rules and recommendations

 or undergo an on-site POC (antigen) test with negative results.

-In addition, patients who are tested on arrival must undergo an RT-PCR or POC antigen test for covid-19 at least once every 7 days during their stay in the spa.
+In addition, patients who are tested on arrival must undergo an RT-PCR or RAT antigen test for covid-19 at least once every 7 days during their stay in the spa.

 If you are going to have a spa stay, follow the increased hygienic measures and wear a respirator in the common areas.
 You do not need a respirator in the spa pools and saunas.